I60R/map-dsl.nvim/README.md

 use {
     'a/plugin',
-    requires = 'map', -- this is mandatory config = function()
+    after = 'map', -- this is mandatory config = function()
         -- define keymappings here
     end